pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 ## We can just try things together

 Could our Game ever earn a place alongside /usr/games/wump in Linux?
-Could our Game Engine become the standard Engine to fall back on, when complexities of TkInter blocks 'import turtle' from working?
+Could our Game Engine become the standard Turtling Engine for Python folk to fall back on, when complexities of TkInter blocks 'import turtle' from working?

 Those would be fun stunts.
 Want to help us get there?

+### Asking for help can hurt you

+Asking for help can damage your Drawing on Screen, so don't ask until you're ok with that limitation.
+Last I checked, gCloud Shell and reoplIt Shell were great about this, saving your Drawing before showing you Help Lines in place of the Drawing

+At gCloud Shell,
+Press ⌃B ← to get your Terminal Cursor into the Drawing Pane, press Q to get your Drawing back, press ⌃B → to move your Terminal Cursor back into the Chat Pane, be happy.

+At repliIt Shell, same good deal, but you click your Mouse to move your Terminal Cursor to the Drawing Pane or back to the Chat Pane

+At macOS Shell, life is not so good.
+Asking for help damages your Drawing Pane, and there's no undoing the damage.
+You have to make a copy of your Drawing before you damage it

 ### Glance through the Help Texts

-Asking for help can damage your Drawing on Screen, so don't ask until you're ok with that limitation
+Asking for help can damage your Drawing on Screen, so don't ask until you're ok with that limitation.
+Details above

 To see all our Turtle Verbs listed, try